 The soft sands, crystal-clear waters, gentle tides and epic sunsets of Gulf Coast beaches have long lured both human and canine visitors.
 If you and Fido can hear the surf calling your names, throw an extra towel in the bag, read up on our dog-friendly tips for the beach, and fill your cooler with pupsicles (and maybe some human treats, too).
 Then seek out one or more of these 10 dog beaches along the Gulf of Mexico.
-You might even like them more than our favorite dog beaches on the East Coast and West Coast, or explore the best dog-friendly shores on lakes and rivers.
+Doggie paddlers across the country can also enjoy the best dog beaches on the East and West Coast, or explore the best dog-friendly shores on lakes and rivers.

-If your ideal beach trip includes frisbee catching, seagull chasing and water romping, this is the spot for you.
-Although Sarasota County boasts a whopping 69 pet-friendly parks, Brohard Paw Park is its only beach that permits dogs.
-Not only can your pup join you at this Gulf Coast gem, he can splash, dig and retrieve off leash along the entire half-mile stretch of sand.
+If your ideal beach trip includes Frisbee catching, seagull chasing and water romping, this is the spot for you.
+Although Sarasota County boasts a whopping 69 pet-friendly parks, Brohard Paw Park is the only beach that permits dogs.
+Your pup can splash, dig and retrieve off leash along the entire half-mile stretch of sand.
 Parking is adjacent to the fenced-in portion of the dog park, which includes picnic tables and benches, waste stations, and drinking fountains for both humans and their furry friends.
-The waterfront is a short stroll down a boardwalk from there, with Venice Fishing Pier and South Brohard Park marking its borders.
-After all that fun, you and Fido can both rinse the sand and salt off at the outdoor showers on your way out.
+After all the fun, you and Fido can both rinse the sand and salt off at the outdoor showers on your way out.

 Dogs, horses, llamas, mules … all are welcome on the Gulf Coast beaches at Padre Island National Seashore.
-As the longest stretch of undeveloped barrier island in the world, the park includes more than 60 miles of coastline along both the Gulf of Mexico and Laguna Madre.
+As the world's longest stretch of undeveloped barrier island, the park covers more than 60 miles of coastline along the Gulf of Mexico and Laguna Madre.
 This protected island allows you to experience the Gulf Coast in its most unspoiled state.
 Nature-lovers can watch newly hatched sea turtles make their way across the sand or observe hundreds of bird species.
 Outdoor enthusiasts can kayak with their dogs on the lagoon and camp under the stars.
 Or, you and Fido can simply enjoy the surf and sand.
-No matter how you spend your time, a trip to the National Seashore will be unforgettable.

-Dogs can explore most of the park, including all areas where you can drive onto the beach, but must be leashed at all times to protect the wildlife and its natural habitat.
-Sections where dogs are prohibited are designated with signs.
+Dogs can explore most of the park but must be leashed at all times to protect the wildlife and its natural habitat.
 Pups and their people have access to restrooms and rinse-off showers near the pet access trail at the northern end of the Malaquite Pavilion parking area.
-While you’re in the area, also check out the dog-friendly beach at Mustang Island State Park just north of Padre Island.
+While you’re in the area, also check out the dog-friendly beach at Mustang Island State Park, just north of Padre Island.

-Padre Island National Seashore is on Padre Island in Corpus Christi, TX.
-The beach is open 24 hours a day, every day of the year.
-There is an entrance fee of $10 per vehicle per day, or $20 per vehicle for a seven-day pass.
+Padre Island National Seashore is open 24 hours a day, every day of the year.
+There is an entrance fee of $10 per vehicle per day or $20 per vehicle for a seven-day pass.
 Annual passes are also available.
 Stay at the nearby waterfront Capri Beach Hotel, which welcomes dogs of any size for no additional fee and features rooms with beautiful views of the Harbor Bridge and the Bay.

 Yes, that’s right: dog beaches, plural!
 Canine beach bums will love relaxing on one or both of Pensacola’s dog beaches, where pups are permitted to sunbathe and splash alongside their humans and other furry pals.
 Pensacola is a popular destination town on the Florida panhandle featuring numerous restaurants, shops, events and activities for tourists of any age and species.
 But what really draws in the more than two million visitors annually are the soft, sugar-white beaches.
 Both Pensacola Beach East Dog Park and Pensacola Beach West Dog Park require dogs to be leashed at all times with rabies tags attached, and officers do patrol the beach to make sure everyone is obeying the rules and playing safely.
 Waste bags, trash bins and wipes for cleaning hands and paws are available at the parking lots of both beaches.